Eve-positional languages: putting order into B\"uchi automata: General definitions

-This semigroup is actually a monoid, as $\intro*\unit[\Theta] := \{ (q,1,q) \mid q \in Q \}$ is a neutral element for $\cc$.
-Intuitively, the "product" allows us to consider directly, as a single tile, the effect\oi{Pas content du mot} of a non-empty word.
-This notably allows to observe more directly the $\omega$-semigroup for a given set language.
+This semigroup is actually a monoid, as $\intro*\unit[\Sigma] := \{ (q,\max(J),q) \mid q \in Q \}$ is a neutral element for $\cc$.
+Intuitively, the "product" allows us to consider directly, as a single tile, the behaviour of a non-empty word.
+This notably allows to observe more directly the $\omega$-semigroup for a given language.